ABDewanusa/receipt-log/TECH_PLAN.md

 - A Telegram user can send a receipt photo
 - An expense record is stored
-- A CSV can be exported successfully
+- User can view expenses via Web Dashboard
-- System runs entirely on free tiers
+- System runs entirely on free tiers (Vercel)

 ---

 ## Explicit Non-Responsibilities (MVP)

-- No frontend auth
+- No password auth (Magic links only)
-- No retries or corrections
+- No complex state management
-- No multi-client support
+- No editing or correction flows
-- No background jobs
+- No background job queues (unless absolutely necessary for timeout reasons)
-- No dashboards beyond minimal read-only views

 ---